 A little under a year ago I was as broken as broken could be.
 Sitting at home with nothing to do but write a survival blog with great ideas was good and all, but I wasn’t getting out into the world and facing my problems and pain.
 I worked only part time, mostly due to my health.
-Many years ago I was the victim of a blunt force trauma, and I also suffered many scars from surgery to repair my organs and abdomen.
+Many years ago I was the victim of a blunt force trauma through service, and I also suffered many scars from surgery to repair my organs and abdomen.
 Gastrointestinal problems manifested, I lost a gallbladder, then a kidney, some of my intestinal tract and a lot of dignity..

 I developed lower intestinal crohn’s disease, and unresponsive anemia.
 The treatment being, frequent blood transfusions and IV iron.
 I was on three different anti-depressants, a medicine for anxiety or PTSD another for sleep, and steroids for inflammation.
 One for blood pressure and one for ulcers.
 I didn’t think for one second that yoga could fix all of those problems, but it did..